Dimension Detectives

 get lost when questions change

-This course fixes that by building true problem-solving ability.
+This course fixes that by building true problem-solving abilities.
 It supports:

 GCSE and IGCSE Maths